-Belgium (Flanders) also explained that particulate emissions from ferroalloys production cannot be separated from other production processes and are therefore included under NFR 2C1 Iron and Steel Production.
+In Flanders) the particulate emissions from ferroalloys production are allocated in NFR category 2C2 from 2011.
+The other years cannot be separated from other production processes and are therefore included under NFR 2C1 Iron and Steel Production.
 The notations keys recommended by the TERT for particulate emissions (i.e. IE) are included in the NFR-tables.